octopus-sensing/octopus-sensing/docs/index.rst

 * Tags an event on collected data, such as the start of an experiment, and events during the experiment, etc.
 * Can show stimuli (images and videos) and questionnaires
 * Monitoring interface that visualizes collected data in real-time
-* Offline visualizing data from multiple sources simultanously
+* Offline visualization of data from multiple sources simultanously

 Quick Start
 ===========